Havva Elmalı: Sport career

 Three months after she started wit athletics, Elmalı participated in a competition, and finished first, which motivated her for further training.

 She started performing running in 2016.
 She is trained by Turkey national team coach Hasan Deniz Kalaycı.

 Elmalı became champion in the 1500m T11 event at the 2019 IPC World Junior APara Athletics Championships held in Notvil, Switzerland.

 She won the bronze medal in the 400m T11 event of the 2021 World Para Athletics European Championships in Bydgoszcz, Poland.
 She won another bronze medal in the 1500m T11 event.

+She was named as one of two flag bearers along with Mucahit Günaydın by the Turkish National Paralympic Committee to lead the Turkish contingent for the opening ceremony of the delayed 2020 Summer Paralympics.